-An in-depth retrospective on the microsite redesign
+An case study on the microsite redesign

 — To prepare for domestic violence awareness month, my team and I at Ironpaper redesigned www.PutTheNailInIt.com for Safe Horizon, the nation’s largest provider of domestic violence services.
 The #PutTheNailinIt campaign challenges supporters to help end domestic violence and the silence around it.

 Through an improved web and mobile experience, we aimed to support the campaign challenge to Donate, Paint, and Share as a stand against domestic violence.
 Our objectives were to:

 — Drive donations to Safe Horizon (donate)

 — Build awareness of domestic violence and the silence around it (paint)

 — Increase social media engagement with the hashtag #PutTheNailinIt (share)